 If we go back to Genesis 3, we find that He made these tunics from skin, and obviously He means animal hides.
 He is not talking about human skin; He is talking about animals that He had to kill in order to get a skin from.

 We cannot really say that this was a sacrifice.
 We do not know if this was anything like the sacrifices that God had Israel to do in time, although we know that Cain and Abel made sacrifices and God showed that Abel gave a lamb, which was the one that He accepted.
 Perhaps that is what happened here.
 This is where they learned about sacrifice.
 But there is nothing in the verse to say that is exactly what it was.
 But the important point in all of this is that an animal or animals had to die in order to donate their skins for these tunics.

-So what it means at its base is that a life was given—blood was shed—to provide a covering for them after their sin.
+What it means at its base is that a life was given—blood was shed—to provide a covering for them after their sin.
 However, Hebrews 10:4 reminds us that the blood of bulls and goats cannot really cover sin.
 It does not work that way because a human being is much more important than a cow or a sheep.
 The value is vastly different.
 A lesser thing cannot pay for a greater thing.